 Update Version.
 An update version represents relatively small changes to the standard, typically updates to the data files of the Unicode Character Database.
 An update version never involves any additions to the character repertoire.
 These versions are published as modifications to the data files, and, on occasion, include documentation of small updates for selected errata or corrigenda.
 Formally, each new version of the Unicode Standard supersedes all earlier versions.
-However, because of the differences in the way versions are documented, update versions generally do not obsolete the documentation of the immediately prior version of the standard.
+However, update versions generally do not obsolete the documentation of the immediately prior version of the standard.